sweet-research-group/sweet-research-group.github.io/projects/index.md

 {% capture text %}

+Remote patient monitoring offers clinicians the full picture of their patients in the community.
 Consumer-grade wearables (e.g., Fitbit, Apple Watch) offer great potential for remote health monitoring by capturing multi-modal data like heart rate, activity, and sleep.
-However, AI models built on this data often lack reliability due to individual variability, missing data, and limited ground truth in real-world use.
-Our group addresses these challenges by modeling longitudinal wearable data to develop digital biomarkers and predictive AI, aiming to deliver real-time feedback for users and patients and support clinical decision-making, ultimately enhancing community-based remote health monitoring.
+Our group models longitudinal wearable data to develop novel digital biomarkers and predictive AI, aiming to support clinical decision-making as well as engaging patients by providing them feedback, ultimately enhancing community-based remote health monitoring.

 {% endcapture %}